enrmarc/enrmarc.github.com/_posts/2017-01-03-master-thesis-part-i.md

 > There are no reasons.
 Who needs reasons when you've got...

-Anyway, since I *have to* write for real, it could be a good idea to upload some of my work here and kill two birds with one shot (or is it a stone?).
+Anyway, since I *have to* write for real, it could be a good idea to upload some of my work here and kill two birds with one ~~shot~~ stone.
 I'll try to write something every now and then.

 [started again]: http://enrmarc.github.io/blog/starting-again